byui-cse/itm300-course/source/module-06/project-lab.md

 ## Instructions

 You will be adding a POST method to the API Gateway we created earlier.
-Then you will add the necessary code to place the new information into the dynamodb table we created earlier.
+Then you will add the necessary code to place the new information into the dynamodb table.
 Finally, we'll update the logic of the app to interface with the new endpoint.

 ### Add a Post method to the API Gateway